Aldaviva/Kasa/Readme.md

         - [EP10](https://www.kasasmart.com/us/products/smart-plugs/kasa-smart-plug-mini-ep10)
         - [KP125](https://www.kasasmart.com/us/products/smart-plugs/kasa-smart-plug-slim-energy-monitoring-kp125)
     - Other similar devices may also work if they have the same API, such as the HS103, HS105, KP100, KP115, or EP25
+    - See [Supporting additional devices](#supporting-additional-devices) if your device is not supported
 - Any .NET runtime that supports [.NET Standard 2.0 or later](https://docs.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0#net-standard-versions):
     - [.NET 5.0 or later](https://dotnet.microsoft.com/en-us/download/dotnet)
     - [.NET Core 2.0 or later](https://dotnet.microsoft.com/en-us/download/dotnet)